Dungeons-of-Kathallion/Bane-Of-Wargs/README.md

 ## Development Progress

 The planned game engine is currently in progress, and for the most of it done.
-The vanilla gameplay is not ready at all by you could always [create your own mod!](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/wiki/Creating-Mods).
-If you're interested by the game progress and development, check the wiki page about the [Goals](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/wiki/Game-Progression) of the game.
+The vanilla gameplay is not ready at all but you could always [create your own mod!](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/wiki/Creating-Mods).
+If you're interested in the game progress and development, check the wiki page about the [Goals](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/wiki/Game-Progression) of the game.

 ## Licensing

 Bane Of Wargs is a free, open source game.
 The [source code](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/tree/master/source) and every file you will find on this repository is available under the [GPL v3 license](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs?tab=GPL-3.0-1-ov-file#readme).
-All its work and artwork is all [copyrighted](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/copyright) and [credited](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/credits.txt).
-Feel free to fork, or copy the game source to make your own version of the engine.
+All its work and artwork is [copyrighted](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/copyright) and [credited](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/credits.txt).
+Feel free to fork or copy the game source to make your own version of the engine.